 Wasps have a notorious reputation for their incredibly painful sting, which can also cause death on rare occasions.
 They also prey on pest insects such as ants, flies, and bugs.
 But while you can use insecticides to get rid of them, it is still better to just keep them away using the scents that they hate.

-But, what scents do wasps hate the most?
-Wasps hate different kinds of scents, which include basil, citronella, eucalyptus, peppermint, and wormwood.
+But, what are the scents wasps hate the most?
+Wasps hate basil, citronella, eucalyptus, peppermint, and wormwood.
 The scent of combined lemongrass, cloves, and geranium has also been proven effective in repelling wasps.
 Likewise, they also hate the smell of white vinegar.

 What Is the Difference Between Wasps, Bees, and Hornets?

-Bees, wasps, and hornets belong to Hymenoptera, which is one of the largest orders of insects.
+Bees, wasps, and hornets belong to the order Hymenoptera, which is one of the largest orders of insects.
 Although these three insects may look alike, you can also easily spot the difference between them.
-This includes their physical appearance, habitat, favorite diet, and behavior, especially the side effects of their sting.

 Wasps are carnivores and eat small insects, while some bees are omnivores or eat both plants and animals.
-Most bee species are vegetarians, but some of them also eat dead animals.
-Both insects have yellow and black colors.
+Both insects come in yellow and black colors.
 However, wasps have pointed lower abdomens and a narrow waist, while bees have round bodies.

 What Are the Most Common Wasps I Can Encounter?

-Generally speaking, there are two different types of wasps – solitary and social.
+Generally speaking, there are two different types of wasps—solitary and social.
 Solitary wasps cover the majority of wasps, and they don’t form colonies.
-On the other hand, social wasps have a queen that builds their nest.
+Whereas social wasps have a queen that builds their nest.
 A single colony can have more than 5,000 wasps.
 Both of them only attack humans in self-defense.

 There are more than 30,000 types of wasps all over the world.
-But so far, there are only three most common types of wasps that you encounter – the paper wasps, the yellow jackets, and the bald-faced hornets.
-They have some similarities and differences, and you must know them.
+But so far, there are only three most common types of wasps that you encounter: the paper wasps, the yellow jackets, and the bald-faced hornets.

 1. Paper Wasps

 Most paper wasps die in the winter, except for the new queens.
 They build nests under any horizontal surface with a papery pulp, hence their name.
-Moreover, they are dubbed as “umbrella wasps” because of the shape of their nest.
-Paper wasps are rarely aggressive to humans.
+They are dubbed as “umbrella wasps” because of the shape of their nest.
 In most cases, they only sting you if they feel threatened.

 2. Yellow Jackets

 Yellow jackets are also social insects, and their colonies survive for only a year, just like paper wasps.
-They can grow between 3/8 inches and 5/8 inches long, and their bodies are usually bright yellow with black markings (line, spot, or triangles).
-Their body stripes can be mistaken for bees.
+They can grow between 3/8 inches and 5/8 inches long, and their bodies are usually bright yellow with black markings, which is why people usually mistaken them for bees.

-Once a yellow jacket stings you, it will inject venom that will cause you sudden pain.
+These insects build their nest in secluded areas, either above or below the ground.
+Once it stings you, it will inject venom that will cause you sudden pain.
 But just like paper wasps, they will only sting you if you physically threaten them.
 Part of their defense mechanism is to sting multiple times.
-Moreover, yellow jackets build their nest in secluded areas, either above or below the ground.
+Moreover,

 3. Bald-Faced Hornets